 Somehow Sitecore does it.
 Or is doing it.
 Again.
-Remember, GA of Sitecore 8 is not until sometime in 2015.
-So the jury is still out, the pudding is not really proof-ready, etc., etc.— we’ll see what we see when Sitecore 8 hits GA-ness next year.
+Remember, GA of Sitecore 8 is not until sometime next year.
+So the jury is still out, the pudding is not really proven, etc. — we’ll see what we see when Sitecore 8 hits the market next year.

 In fact, hey wait a minute, this analyst provided a quote for the book and I’m still waiting for my copy signed by the authors, or at least by Petersen.
 How about it, Sitecore?

 Attendees got to create unforgettable memories (or at least killer Instagram photos) at the glowing ball pit, DIY graffiti walls, retro arcade games, and other immersive activities, such as getting a temporary tattoo in a sports car.
 Meanwhile, the Hood Internet and Vegas’s hottest DJs kept the soundtrack fresh all night long!